 In addition to creating a major thesis project, students write an accompanying proposal and artist's statement.
-Students will research avenues of professional practice.
-Students will meet with visiting artists and critics in preparation for final critique with an external reviewer and senior thesis coordinators.
-It is advisable to schedule this for Fall and Spring semesters of the senior year.
+Students research avenues of professional practice.
+Students meet with visiting artists and critics in preparation for final critique with an external reviewer and senior thesis coordinators.

-Prerequisite: PH 390, Senior level Photography majors only
+Prerequisite: PH 390 and Senior Photography majors only